 - Customs clearance in the buyer’s country

-- Export clearance from the seller’s country
+- Export clearance in the seller’s country

-- Proof of delivery
+- Providing proof of delivery

-Difference Between DDP, DAP and DAT
+Difference Between DDP, DAP, and DPU (formerly DAT)

 Read more in our full guide to the difference between DDP, DAP, and DAT.